timescale/docs/promscale/query-data/query-traces.md

 * To retrieve actual memory usage values, the query filters out some misses where the value was reported as `NaN`.
 * The query specifies last week as the time window.
-This allows the planner to eliminate unecessary partitions on the planning stage.
-This should also siginifcantly speed up the query.
+This allows the planner to eliminate unnecessary partitions on the planning stage.
+This should also significantly speed up the query.
 * The query limits the metrics to the container and instance you're interested in.
 This also helps to give the planner more freedom in dealing with the query.